 Travelling in Skåne / Malmö region

-Information can also be found at the Accessibility database online.
+There are many restaurants in Sweden with access for disabled people.
+Information can be found at the Accessibility database online.

 Cinemas, museums, theatre

 A guide to accessible cinemas, museums, theatres and libraries in Stockholm